dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 This question is based on the same mistakes as the predominant question in political philosophy, "Who should rule?".
 The philosopher Karl Popper pointed out that that since all rulers are fallible, and since they will all make mistakes, we will never find the perfect ruler who, once appointed, will dissolve problems once and for all.
 Similarly, there is no source of information that is free from error and bias.
 If we believe that we found such a source, we become prone to believing assertions that could not survive open criticism.
 Furthermore, there is no rational way to resolve disputes between sources claiming to justify their own credibility.
 Instead, disagreements must be settled by irrational appeals to authority.
 Failing that, violence must be used.

 When we ask, "Who should we trust?", we are expecting explanationless progress.
 We are trying to predict future success from raw data like the qualifications and track record of news organizations and academic journals.
-But this is not an explanation for why we should expect progress to continue despite lacking a system of error correction.
+But this is not an explanation for why we should expect progress to continue without the support of a system of error correction.

 The only rational way to create progress is to create a platform which satisfies Popper's criterion: _Does the system facilitate the correction of errors and the creation of new ideas?_